solita/solita.github.com/_posts/2022-01-13-spice-up-your-javascript-with-curry.md

       ? fn(...args)
       : (...args2) => _curry(...args, ...args2);
   };

+// As an aside, this is the last part where I use the function keyword.

 const add = curry((a, b, c) => a + b + c);